Managing PTSD While You Age

 How aging affects PTSD

 Some changes that come with normal aging may make you feel more vulnerable.
 This can make your PTSD symptoms more noticeable.
 Aging can cause symptoms to come back after many years or even occur for the first time.
-Here are some examples of how aging can affect PTSD:
+These common life changes can affect PTSD:

-• Self-reflection: Looking back at your life, memories you had forgotten or purposefully bottled up may return.
+Self-reflection: Sometimes when looking back at your life, memories you had forgotten or bottled up may return.

-• Change in the environment: Spending time in unfamiliar places, like moving to a new home or staying at a hotel, can upend your daily routine and make you feel less safe.
+Change in the environment: Spending time in unfamiliar places, like a new home, can upend your daily routine and make you feel less safe.

 Help at any age

 Remember: it’s never too late to heal.
-Treatment is for people of all ages.
 If you have symptoms of PTSD, don’t wait to ask for help.
-Many treatments are proven to work, and VA offers almost 200 programs, such as:
+Many treatments are proven to work, and VA offers almost 200 programs, including these options:

 Connect with your care

 My HealtheVet helps Veterans with PTSD manage their health care and access their records.
-Veterans can also communicate with therapists, doctors, and other members of the health care team.
+Veterans can also communicate with therapists, doctors, and other members of their health care team.
 If you have PTSD symptoms, it’s time to ask for help.
-With a Premium account, you can follow up with your doctor about your medications or treatment using Secure Messaging (sign in required).
+With a Premium account, you can follow up with your health care team about your medications or treatment using Secure Messaging.

 Please vote in our unscientific poll.
 All responses are anonymous.